eclipse/epsilon-website/mkdocs/docs/doc/articles/excel/index.md

     If you are referring to Epsilon's Excel EMC driver in a publication, please cite [this paper](https://link.springer.com/chapter/10.1007/978-3-642-41533-3_3) instead of the website URL.

 ??? bug "Regression in Epsilon 2.2"
     Due to a regression, the Excel driver is broken in Epsilon 2.2.
 The driver works well in previous versions (e.g. 2.1) as well as in 2.3.
-Support for column datatypes has improved substantially in 2.3.
+Support for column datatypes and for writing to Excel spreadsheets has improved substantially in 2.3.

 ## Worksheets, Columns and Rows